blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> don't stop there.
 They show that, using the MUNIT (Multimodal Unsupervised image-to-image Translation)<d-cite key="DBLP:conf/eccv/HuangLBK18"></d-cite>  architecture, they can learn the nuisance transformations applied to the dataset and generate additional training samples for the classes with few samples, improving transformation invariance there.
 They call this Generative invariance transfer (GIT).
 Let's take a closer look:

 MUNIT networks are capable of performing image-to-image translation, which means that they can translate an image from one domain, such as pictures of leopards, into another domain, such as pictures of house cats.
-The resulting translated image should look like a real house cat while still resembling the original leopard image.
+The translated image should look like a real house cat while still resembling the original leopard image.
 For instance, if the leopard in the original image has its eyes closed, the translated image should contain a house cat with closed eyes.
-This is because the eye state is a feature present in both domains, and a good translator should not alter it.
+Eye state is a feature present in both domains, so a good translator should not alter it.
 On the other hand, a leopard's fur is yellow and spotted, while a house cat's fur can be white, black, grey, or brown.
-Therefore, to make the translated images indistinguishable from real house cats, the translator must produce house cats in all these colors.
+To make the translated images indistinguishable from real house cats, the translator must thus replace leopard fur with house cat fur.

 {% include figure.html path="assets/img/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation/MUNIT_ENCODING.svg" class="img-fluid" %}

 MUNIT networks learn to perform translations by correctly distinguishing the domain-agnostic features (such as eye state) from the domain-specific features (such as the distribution of fur color).
 They embed an image into two latent spaces: a content space that encodes the domain-agnostic features and a style space that encodes the domain-specific features (see figure above).

-To transform a leopard into a house cat, we can encode the leopard into a content and a style code, discard the leopard-specific style code, randomly select a cat-specific style code, and assemble a house cat image that looks similar by combining the leopard's content code with the randomly selected cat style code (see figure below).
+To transform a leopard into a house cat, we can encode the leopard into a content and a style code, discard the leopard-specific style code, randomly select a cat-specific style code, and assemble a house cat image that looks similar by combining the leopard's content code with the randomly chosen cat style code (see figure below).

 {% include figure.html path="assets/img/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation/MUNIT_TRANSLATION.svg" class="img-fluid" %}

 Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> modify the process of using MUNIT to transfer images between domains.
-They do not use MUNIT to transfer images between domains but within a single domain.
+They do not use MUNIT to translate images **between** domains but **within** a domain.
 The MUNIT network exchanges the style code of an image with another style code of the same domain.
-For example, if the domain is house cats, the MUNIT network might be used to translate a grey house cat into a black one.
-The learning task in this single-domain application of MUNIT is to decompose domain-agnostic content features from domain-specific style features so that the translated images still look like they are from the same domain.
-For example, fur color is a valid style feature for house cats because every house cat has a fur color.
-However, if the domain also includes apples, fur color is not a valid style feature because it would be possible to generate an apple with black fur.
+For example, if the domain is house cats, the MUNIT network might translate a grey house cat into a black one.
+The learning task in this single-domain application of MUNIT is to decompose example-agnostic content features from example-specific style features so that the translated images still look like house cats.
+For example, fur color is a valid style feature for translating within the 'house cat' domain because every house cat has a fur color.
+A translator only switching fur color is hard to detect.

+ However, if the domain included house cats **and apples**, fur color is not a valid style feature.
+If it was, the translator might translate fur color on an apple and give it black fur, which would look suspiciously out of place.
+Whatever house cats and apples have in common - maybe their position or size in the frame - would be a valid style feature.
+We would expect an intra-domain translator on an apples-and-cats dataset to change the position and size of an apple but not to turn it into a cat (not even partially).

-On a dataset with nuisance transformations, it turns out that the nuisance transformations themselves are valid style features: The result of randomly rotating an image cannot be discerned as artificial when images of all classes, house cats and apples, were previously randomly rotated.
+It turns out that on a dataset with uniformly applied nuisance transformations, the nuisance transformations are valid style features: The result of randomly rotating an apple cannot be discerned as artificial when images of all classes, house cats and apples, were previously randomly rotated.

 Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> find that when they train a MUNIT network on a dataset with nuisance transformations and class imbalances, the MUNIT network decomposes the class and transformation distributions.
 The style latent space of the MUNIT network approximates the transformation distribution $T(\cdot &#124;x)$.
-This allows the MUNIT network to generate images with randomly drawn transformations.
-Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> use this method to add data to classes with few examples.
+The content space preserves the remaining features of the image, such as its class.
+Thus, when translating an image, i.e., exchanging its style code, MUNIT applies a random nuisance transformation while preserving content.
+Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> use this method to generate data for classes with few examples.
 While the CNN is still unable to transfer invariance to $T(\cdot &#124;x)$ between classes, it can now learn it for each class separately using the data generated by MUNIT, which has acquired knowledge of $T(\cdot &#124;x)$ from the entire dataset.

-So MUNIT can decompose the class-specific information, e.g., whether something is an apple or a house cat, from the meta-information, the applied nuisance transformation.
-When we add more classes it has more data and can better learn the transform distribution T(\cdot &#124;x)$.
+So MUNIT can decompose the example-specific information, e.g., whether something is an apple or a house cat, from the meta-information, the applied nuisance transformations.
+When we add more classes, it has more data and can better learn the transformation distribution T(\cdot &#124;x)$.
 Does solving a meta-learning problem make MUNIT a meta-learner?
 Let's look at the relationship MUNIT has with traditional meta-learners.

 ## How much meta-learning is in MUNIT?

 To see how well MUNIT fits the definition of meta-learning, let's define meta-learning more concretely.
-Contemporary neural-network-based meta-learners are defined in terms of a learning procedure: An outer training loop with a set of trainable parameters iterates over tasks in a  distribution of tasks.
+We define contemporary neural-network-based meta-learners in terms of a learning procedure: An outer training loop with a set of trainable parameters iterates over tasks in a  distribution of tasks.
 Formally a task is comprised of a dataset and a loss function $ \mathcal{T} = \\\{ \mathcal{D}, \mathcal{L} \\\} $.
-In an inner loop, a learning algorithm is instantiated for each such task based on the outer loop's parameters.
-It is trained on a training set (*meta-training*) and tested on a validation set (*meta-validation*).
-The loss on this validation set is then used to update the outer loop's parameters.
+In an inner loop, a learning algorithm based on the outer loop's parameters is instantiated for each task.
+We train it on a training set (*meta-training*) and test it on a validation set (*meta-validation*).
+We then use loss on this validation set to update the outer loop's parameters.
 In this task-centered view of meta-learning, we can express the objective function as

 <p>
 $$